MM-SalvoDragotta/employee-tracker/README.md

 ## Description

-This is a command-line application to manage a company's employee database, using Node.js, [Inquirer package](https://www.npmjs.com/package/inquirer), and [MySQL] (https://dev.mysql.com/downloads/mysql/).
+This is a command-line application to manage a company's employee database, using Node.js, [Inquirer package](https://www.npmjs.com/package/inquirer), and [MySQL](https://dev.mysql.com/downloads/mysql/).
 A list of prompts allow users to update and manipulate the employee database.

 The following animation shows the Employee Tracker appearance and functionality: